wp-plugins/wp101/readme.txt

 = Can I choose which video topics are displayed? =

 Yes!
-You can now selectively hide/show individual tutorial videos.
+You can selectively hide/show individual tutorial videos.
 Simply go to the Settings panel to choose which videos you'd like to include.

 = Can I add my own custom videos? =